 - You can enable HTTPS and generate a certificate using Let's Encrypt for secure communication.

-- The "Plugins" section allows you to manage installed plugins, including their names, versions, and descriptions.
+- Managing Plugins: The "Plugins" section allows you to manage installed plugins, including their names, versions, and descriptions.

-- You can specify the preferred language for the front-end in the "Language" section.
+- Language and Translation: You can specify the preferred language for the front-end in the "Language" section.

-- Click on "Logout" to log out of the Admin-panel if needed.
+- Logging Out: Click on "Logout" to log out of the Admin-panel if needed.

 This information should help you navigate and use the HFS Admin-panel effectively for configuring and managing your file sharing server.